The Universe is Only Spacetime by John A. Macken

 might seem to fix the problem, but this is merely a case of artificially adjusted the

 answer so that it no longer is a logical extension of the starting assumptions.
+Instead

-assumption: The universe is only spacetime.
+assumption is proposed to be: The universe is only spacetime.

 To most scientists this